kevinpt/vhdl-extras/doc/html/_sources/rst/packages.txt

 This package provides a general purpose CRC implementation.
-It consists of a set of functions that can be used to iteratively process successive data vectors as well an an entity that combines the functions into a synthesizable form.
+It consists of a set of functions that can be used to iteratively process successive data vectors as well an an entity that combines the functions into a easily instantiated form.
 The CRC can be readily specified using the Rocksoft notation described in "A Painless Guide to CRC Error Detection Algorithms", *Williams 1993*.

 A CRC specification consists of the following parameters:

   | Poly       : The generator polynomial
   | Xor_in     : The initialization vector "xored" with an all-'0's shift register